(Where available, titles are linked to final published versions. Pre-publication versions are also linked where available.)

 Cotter, William M. (accepted pending revisions).
 Voicing the supply chain: Moral economies and enduring inequality in the world of professional barista competitions.
 Signs and Society

-Cotter, William M. (accepted pending revisions).
+Cotter, William M. (to appear).
 The Arabic dialect of Gaza City.
 Journal of the International Phonetic Association.
+(PDF)

 Cotter, William M. and Mary-Caitlyn Valentinsson.
 2018.
 Bivalent class indexing in the sociolinguistics of specialty coffee talk.
 Journal of Sociolinguistics 22(5): 489-515.
 (PDF)